-Laws, Executive Orders, International Standards, and Guidance Status of Compliance LAWS Abandoned Shipwreck Act (43 United States Code [U.S.C.] sections 2101-2106) For abandoned shipwrecks in United States Territorial Waters, the federal government asserts title to the resource.
+Laws, Executive Orders, International Standards, and Guidance Status of Compliance LAWS Abandoned Shipwreck Act (43 United States Code [U.S.C.] sections 2101-2106) For abandoned shipwrecks in U.S. Territorial Waters, the federal government asserts title to the resource.
 See Section 3.10 (Cultural Resources) for assessment and conclusion that the Proposed Action is consistent with the act.
-See Section 3.10 (Cultural Resources) for the assessment.
 Act to Prevent Pollution from Ships (33 U.S.C. sections 1901- 1915) The Act to Prevent Pollution from Ships applies to U.S. vessels worldwide and implements the requirements of annexes I (Oil Pollution), II (Noxious Liquid Substances Carried in Bulk), V (Ship-Generated Garbage), and VI (Air Pollution) of the International Convention for the Prevention of Pollution from Ships for the United States.
-Act to Prevent Pollution from Ships excludes warships and naval auxiliaries from the preventive measures in annexes I, II, and VI.
-For annex V, Act to Prevent Pollution from Ships requires Navy ships and submarines to comply fully with discharge restrictions applicable outside of "special areas" designated under annex V and places limitations on Navy ship discharges within annex V special areas.
+This act excludes warships and naval auxiliaries from the preventive measures in annexes I, II, and VI.
+Annex V requires Navy ships and submarines to comply fully with discharge restrictions applicable outside of "special areas" designated under annex V and places limitations on Navy ship discharges within annex V special areas.
 Requirements associated with the Act to Prevent Pollution from Ships are implemented in accordance with the Navy Environmental and Natural Resources Program Manual and related Navy guidance documents governing waste management, pollution prevention, and recycling.
-At sea, the Navy complies with these regulations and operates in a manner that minimizes or eliminates any adverse effects to the marine environment.
+At sea, the Navy complies with these policies and operates in a manner that minimizes or eliminates any adverse effects to the marine environment.
 See Section 3.2 (Sediments and Water Quality) for the assessment.
 Antiquities Act (16 U.S.C. sections 431-433) In accordance with Navy procedures, the Proposed Action is consistent with the act's objectives for protection of archaeological and historical sites and objects, preservation of cultural resources, and the public's access to them.
 See Section 3.10 (Cultural Resources) for the assessment.
-Coastal Zone Management Act (16 U.S.C. sections 1451-1464) The Navy will comply with the coastal zone federal consistency requirements for those states/territories whose coastal uses or recourses may be affected by the Proposed Action (as discussed in Section 6.1.1).
+Coastal Zone Management Act (16 U.S.C. sections 1451-1464) The Navy has complied with the coastal zone federal consistency requirements for those states/territories whose coastal uses or resources may be affected by the Proposed Action (as discussed in Section 6.1.1).
 Historic Sites Act (16 U.S.C. sections 461-467) In accordance with Navy procedures, the Proposed Action is consistent with the national policy for the preservation of historic sites, buildings, and objects of national significance.
 See Chapter 3.10 (Cultural Resources) for the assessment.
-Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C. sections 1801- 1882) The Navy will prepare an Essential Fish Habitat Assessment as a separate document.
-The Proposed Action may have potential impacts on essential fish habitat and managed species.
-Consultation with the National Marine Fisheries Service (NMFS) will be conducted for affected species and their habitats (as discussed in Section 6.1.3).
-Migratory Bird Treaty Act (16 U.S.C. sections 703-712) Implementation of the Proposed Action is not anticipated to result in significant adverse effects on migratory birds; therefore, the Navy does not need to confer with the U.S. Fish and Wildlife Service.
+Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C. sections 1801- 1882) The Navy has prepared an Essential Fish Habitat Assessment as a separate document.
+The Proposed Action will have an adverse effect on Essential Fish Habitat and managed species.
+The Navy consulted with the National Marine Fisheries Service (NMFS) for affected species and their habitats (as discussed in Section 6.1.3).
+Migratory Bird Treaty Act (16 U.S.C. sections 703-712) Implementation of the Proposed Action is not anticipated to result in significant adverse effects on migratory birds; therefore, the Navy does not need to confer with the U.S. Fish and Wildlife Service (USFWS).
 See Section 3.9 (Birds and Bats) for the assessment.